 Stable Web hosting

 It’s safe to state that Shopify’s web hosting is spot on.
-With email forwarding, unlimited bandwidth, and free SSL certificates, you’ve got all the reasons to want to host your e-shop on Shopify.
+With email forwarding, unlimited bandwidth, and free SSL certificates, you’ve got all the reasons to want to host your online store on Shopify.

 The security of your clients’ credit card data is intact.
 You get to enjoy regular security updates.